How many of these iconic outback pubs have you been to?

 Prairie Hotel, Parachilna

 This could well be the prettiest of the outback pubs.
 With the awesomely stunning Flinders Ranges not far off in the distance, the Prairie Hotel is a great old pub along the Outback Highway, around 500 kilometres north of Adelaide.
-Food, service and accommodation here is really top-end, and perfect for a bit more of a pampered experience.
+Food, service and accommodation here are really top-end, and perfect for a bit more of a pampered experience.

 Mungerannie Hotel, Birdsville Track

-Head south from Birdsville or north from Marree along the iconic Birdsville Track, and after a couple hundred kilometres you’ll come across a real pub in the scrub: the Mungerannie Hotel.
+Head south from Birdsville or north from Marree along the iconic Birdsville Track, and after a couple of hundred kilometres you’ll come across a real pub in the scrub: the Mungerannie Hotel.
 This would have to be one of the most character-filled pubs around.
-Anything and everything adorns the walls and ceiling, and Phil the publican is out of this world, and makes for a very unique experience.
+Anything and everything adorn the walls and ceiling, and Phil the publican is out of this world and makes for a very unique experience.
 There are some hot springs out the back, as well as hot showers, cabins and camping.

 Birdsville Hotel, Birdsville

 Also known as Camp 25 on the Madigan Line (bonus points for finding the plaque), the Birdsville Hotel is as iconic as they come.
-The pub (and whole town) becomes absolutely heaving twice a year for the Birdsville Races and Big Red Bash; the experience is a bit more quaint during other parts of the year.
-It’s steeped in Australian frontier history, and is now at the top of many travellers’ bucket lists.
+The pub (and the whole town) becomes absolutely heaving twice a year for the Birdsville Races and Big Red Bash; the experience is a bit more quaint during other parts of the year.
+It’s steeped in Australian frontier history and is now at the top of many travellers’ bucket lists.